 Disney World requires masks on guests both indoors and outdoors for the entirety of your visit.
 The only exceptions are if you are stationary eating or drinking and time spent at “relaxation stations.”
 Relaxation stations are areas of the park where guests can take a mask break.
 Most are outside, but a few are inside in air-conditioning.

-We tested four different masks during our Disney World visit and will share pros and cons of each type soon.
+We tested four different masks during our Disney World visit.
+Here’s are pros and cons of each type plus general Disney World mask tips.

 Disney World After COVID Reopening: The Ugly